 Many people consider a career as a truck driver for a variety of reasons.
 The freedom of the open road, not having a boss supervise their every move and, of course, it pays well.
-Rookie drivers are earning more than $40,000 and those veteran team outfits are pulling down about $90,000.
+Rookie drivers are earning more than $40,000 and those veteran team outfits are pulling down more than $90,000.
 Consider that trucking school tuition costs a fraction of a 4-year college degree and the industry makes miles of sense.

 Get A Commercial Driver’s License Manual

 Each state publishes a handbook that outlines the requirements for obtaining a Commercial Driver’s License (CDL).
 Read the publication and consider it a study guide for the driver’s exam.
 Beyond the handbook, it’s important to talk to some professional drivers.
 There’s often a gap between what can be learned in a classroom and those that do the job every day.
 Professional driving happens on the road.
+These conversations can help a potential driver learn how to become a truck driver more quickly.

 Get Your DOT Medical Card